AT&T Wireless vs. T-Mobile Review

 Both the Go5G Plus and Unlimited Premium® PL plans come with truly unlimited talk, text, and high-speed data, no deprioritization, throttling, or data caps.
 Check it out.

 Obviously, the biggest perk of upgrading to these plans is the truly unlimited high-speed data.
-In fact, Go5G Plus and Unlimited Premium® PL are the only two plans in the entire industry that we know are offering unlimited priority data with no soft data cap.
+In fact, Go5G Plus and Unlimited Premium® PL are two of only three plans in the entire industry that we know are offering unlimited priority data with no soft data cap.
 So, if you’re a data hog, then get it while you can!

 There are a few other features of note in these two powerful plans.
 The AT&T plan offers 4K streaming, but its perks are more limited compared to T-Mobile.
-The T-Mobile plan gives you not only a Netflix and Apple TV+ subscription but also access to weekly discounts and prizes with its T-Mobile Tuesdays app
+The T-Mobile plan gives you a free Netflix and Apple TV+ subscription and also access to weekly discounts and prizes with its T-Mobile Tuesdays app

 T-Mobile vs. AT&T family plans